babylonhealth/Stevenson/README.md

 ## ⚙️ Environment Variables

- To set the aformentionned environment variables with the real values on heroku:
+ To set the aforementioned environment variables with the real values on Heroku:

- * Go to your heroku dashboard
+ * Go to your Heroku dashboard
  * Navigate to Settings
  * set the environment variables like `SLACK_TOKEN` etc

 ## 🕹 Create a new Slack command

-If you need to create a new slack command:
+If you need to create a new Slack command:

- 1. Go to the Slack Commands config page for your team's slack app: `https://api.slack.com/apps/<YourSlackAppID>/slash-commands`
+ 1. Go to the Slack Commands config page for your team's Slack app: `https://api.slack.com/apps/<YourSlackAppID>/slash-commands`
  2. Click on "Create New Command"
    * Fill in the slash command (e.g. `/foo`)
    * Enter `https://<appname>.herokuapp.com/<command>` as the request URL, replacing `<appname>` with the name of your Heroku app instance (e.g. `stevenson-bot`) and `<command>` by the command name